LOS GATOS, CA • UPDATED MARCH 2026

 4 Anderson's Tree Care Specialists

 Anderson's Tree Care Specialists has a strong reputation in the Los Gatos area with consistent customer satisfaction.
-Their family-owned operation brings personal accountability to every project, and they're experienced in navigating the city's permit requirements for residential properties.
+Their family-owned operation brings personal accountability to every project, and they're experienced in handling the city's permit requirements for residential properties.

 - ISA Certified